coffeeCoder69/MITworkshops/Support_Files/Intro to DL and CNNs using PyTorch (IECSE x VISION).md

-# Intro to DL and CNNs using PyTorch by VISION x IECSE
+# Intro to DL and CNNs using PyTorch (VISION x IECSE)

 [Day1](https://youtu.be/PahDfxjoMeI)